Jenna Holtz

 Jenna Holtz (born October 25, 1995) is an American soccer player who last played for Adelaide United FC in the A-League Women.

 Early life and career

 Holtz started playing football at a young age with local club Washington Premier F.C., alongside fellow American Mariah Lee.
 Holtz played college soccer for Santa Clara Broncos and Guelph Gryphons, before signing with Seattle Sounders FC women's team Sound FC in the Women's Premier Soccer League.
 As newly appointed Captain, Holtz led the club to the 2018 WPSL season, and subsequent championship undefeated.

-Following this, Holtz signed for Campeonato Nacional de Futebol Feminino club Valadares Gaia F.C. in Portugal, and then Puerto Rico Sol in the Superior Femenino de la Liga Puerto Rico, before traveling back to Spain where she joined CP Cacereño in the Segunda Federación.
+Following this, Holtz signed for Campeonato Nacional de Futebol Feminino club Valadares Gaia F.C. in Portugal, and then for OL Reign as a national team replacement player in the NWSL.
+She then signed for Puerto Rico Sol in the Superior Femenino de la Liga Puerto Rico, before traveling back to Spain where she joined CP Cacereño in the Segunda Federación.

 Adelaide United

 Holtz signed for Adelaide United in the A-League Women for the 2023–24 season.
 In May 2024, the club announced Holtz had departed the club.